 English Education (published October, January, April, July) is the journal of the Conference on English Education (CEE), a constituent organization of the National Council of Teachers of English (NCTE).
 CEE serves those NCTE members who are engaged in the preparation, support, and continuing education of teachers of English language arts/literacy at all levels of instruction.Theoretical/Empirical Articles

 as a venue as long as they can make a case for their work’s relevance to English teacher education.
 To this end, we especially encourage manuscripts that are multidisciplinary, multicultural, and/or intergenerational in their approach and authorship in keeping with intersectional conceptions of teaching and research.

 Provocateur* Pieces are short works that challenge the status quo in both their form and content.
 They can be written in a variety of modalities (e.g., multimodal, graphic, multigenre, op-ed, podcasts, etc.) and should contain examples of, and ideas for, engaging in politics and activism.
 Because these pieces should stand apart from the theoretical/empirical pieces featured in a given issue, genres other than conventional essays are favored.
 The journal aims to support and elevate the beleaguered and embattled teachers and teacher educators it serves via this creative and cathartic outlet.

 (*The term provocateur has its origin in then-NCTE President Sandy Hayes’s welcome to the CEE 2013 Summer Conference, during which she shared her wish that she could swap the “troublemaker” label she had been given for her name badge at the International Society for Technology in Education conference the month before with NCTE Executive Director Kent Williamson’s, who was fittingly labeled “provocateur.”
 We can think of no better inspiration than Kent for this new section.)

-Please direct inquiries about new submissions to the incoming coeditors, Tara Star Johnson and sj Miller, at EngEd@ncte.org.
+Please direct inquiries about submissions to the editors, Tara Star Johnson and sj Miller, at EngEd@ncte.org.